billthedeveloper/functionalCalculator/README.md

 # functionalCalculator
+This application runs on the command line.
-A python based functional calculator.
+A python based functional calculator that a user can use to do calculations on any two numbers they choose.